Channel migrant crossings reach record high for single day

 Overall, 28,526 people made the crossing last year.

-Border Force cutter Hurricane was seen rescuing around 40 people, including a family with two young children.
+Around 80 people, including several young children, were seen being rescued by the Border Force cutters, Hurricane and Defender, before being brought ashore in Dover, Kent, during the afternoon.

-They were brought ashore in Dover, Kent, at about midday after scores of other people were thought to have already made the crossing earlier in the day.
+Scores of other people are thought to have also made the crossing earlier in the day.

-Parents carried one toddler, who was screaming and crying, to safety, while a member of military staff was seen holding another child in her arms.
+Lucy Moreton, from the ISU union which represents Border Force officers, said the weather was the short-term reason behind the high numbers of crossings.

-Some of the young men waved to members of the press as they arrived while others carried their belongings in bin bags.
+She told the PA news agency: “The short term answer is the weather.

 It is four months since Home Secretary Priti Patel unveiled plans to send migrants to Rwanda in a bid to curb Channel crossings.